Orders of Service

 Ferry Schedule

-The ice schedule is now in effect.
-Boats are no longer running to Centre Island.
+The spring schedule is in effect.
+Boats are also running to Centre Island.
 Here’s a link to the City’s website: www.toronto.ca/ferry.

 The church van continues to pick up passengers at 9:45 am on Sunday mornings at the Ward’s Island ferry dock.